ryancramerdesign/ProcessWireUpgrade/README.md

 is already very simple to do.
 This ensures that any installed files are owned and writable by your user account rather than Apache.

-If upgrading from 2.x to 3.x (devns), we recommend updating manually per the instructions included with PW 3.x.
-While you can use this tool, we think it's better to do manual upgrades when it comes to major versions currently in development.

 ## Core Upgrades

 This tool checks if upgrades are available for your ProcessWire installation.